esteinig/netview/README.md

 *NetView v.1.1*

-Core calculations in the pipeline are identical to the methods described in the publication for [NetView P](https://github.com/esteinig/netviewP).

 For the original Python implementation see the repository for [NetView P](https://github.com/esteinig/netviewP).
 This version will be discontinued, but source code will still be available.
 We recommend using the current implementation in R.

 We have removed the user-interface version NetView R. It will be updated and integrated with geographical projections using [geonet](https://github.com/esteinig/geonet) and [Shiny](http://shiny.rstudio.com/).

-Bug fix in matrix calculations may affect network topologies, please use the updated version NetView v.1.1.

 ### Quick Start
 ---